Matt Segal

 Matt Segal (born May 8, 1984) is an American professional climber.
-He participates in a variety of climbing activities including single pitch traditional climbing.
+He participates in a variety of climbing activities including single-pitch traditional climbing and bouldering.

 Early life and education

 Originally from Miami, Florida, Segal learned to climb in a gym as a child.
 He studied religion at Naropa University.

 Career

-Segal began climbing in 1998 with indoor competitions across the United States and Europe.
-After the 2004 climbing competition season, Matt began participating in outdoor climbing.
+Segal began climbing in 1998, competing in indoor competitions across the United States and Europe.
+After the 2004 climbing competition season, he transitioned to outdoor climbing.

-At Squamish in 2006 Segal and his climbing partner Sonnie Trotter climbed The Shadow 5.13b, The Grand Wall 5.13b and The Black Dyke 5.13b on the Stawamus Chief all free in a single 12 hour session.
+At Squamish in 2006 Segal and his climbing partner Sonnie Trotter climbed The Shadow 5.13b, The Grand Wall 5.13b, and The Black Dyke 5.13b on the Stawamus Chief all free in a single 12-hour session.

-Matt Segal worked with National Geographic on an archaeological exploration of 800-year-old man made caves high on rock faces in the Mustang Region of Nepal.
+Matt Segal worked with National Geographic on an archaeological exploration of 800-year-old man-made caves high on rock faces in the Mustang Region of Nepal.
 He was recruited for his climbing skills as well as his education in religious studies.

 In 2014, Segal was featured in the film Karsts of China, highlighting Enshi Grand Canyon National Park and the Stone Forest.

 In 2015 Segal lived in Boulder, Colorado.
 He sometimes partners with Canadian climber Will Stanhope.

 Segal has also begun climbing and paragliding with fellow climber Cedar Wright.
 The pair traveled to China in 2015 for National Geographic, where they were photographed with Emily Harrington climbing the Red Dragon sport route.

-In 2016 he appeared with Harrington and Stanhope in the film Boys in the Bugs, which screened as part of the Reel Rock Film Tour.
+In 2016, he appeared with Harrington and Stanhope in the film Boys in the Bugs, which screened as part of the Reel Rock Film Tour.
 Also in 2016 Segal and Wright began paragliding down after their climbs.